ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-10 Prisma + Postgres Moves for Fast Queries (No Index Bloat) - <a href="https://medium.com/@connect.hashblock/10-prisma-postgres-moves-for-fast-queries-no-index-bloat-a4d94d33d85b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 API Gateways JS Teams Actually Trust (with Latency Reality) - <a href="https://medium.com/@ThinkingLoop/10-api-gateways-js-teams-actually-trust-with-latency-reality-a94877e8d478?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**
+✍️ **posted by `Thinking Loop`**

-<blockquote>Practical patterns that make Prisma apps feel instant — by fixing query shape, data layout, and Postgres settings before you sprinkle…
+<blockquote>A pragmatic comparison for Node/TypeScript backends — features that matter, gotchas to avoid, and the latency overhead you can actually…
 Continue reading on Medium »</blockquote>

 <h3>2.
-7 Event-Loop Secrets Every JS Full-Stack Dev Should Master - <a href="https://medium.com/@ThinkingLoop/7-event-loop-secrets-every-js-full-stack-dev-should-master-9302aa2879db?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Callback Functions in JavaScript: From Beginner to Pro in 3 Minutes - <a href="https://js-weekly-by-dinesh-rawat.medium.com/callback-functions-in-javascript-from-beginner-to-pro-in-3-minutes-b1d374afe82b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thinking Loop`**
+✍️ **posted by `Dinesh Rawat`**

-<blockquote>Practical scheduling habits that make Node servers snappier and UIs feel instant — without rewriting your stack.
+<blockquote>JavaScript runs code line by line in a single-threaded environment, executing only one command at a time.
+This synchronous behavior works…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Backpressure & Rate-Limiting for Node.js API Gateways - <a href="https://medium.com/@Nexumo_/backpressure-rate-limiting-for-node-js-api-gateways-78278e41821b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Saying .NET is Verbose.
+Here’s Why It Beats Node.js in Simplicity. - <a href="https://medium.com/@lucafabbri84/stop-saying-net-is-verbose-heres-why-it-beats-node-js-in-simplicity-6c32964e6fd2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nexumo`**
+✍️ **posted by `Nataraja`**

-<blockquote>Practical patterns (with code) to keep your gateway fast, fair, and unbreakable under load.
+<blockquote>For years, we’ve been hearing the same story: if you want a fast API with little code, you use Node.js, Python, or Go.
+If you need an…
 Continue reading on Medium »</blockquote>

-<br/>
-<h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>1.
-The Hidden Struggle of Margins — And Why CSS gapSolves It All - <a href="https://er-raj-aryan.medium.com/the-hidden-struggle-of-margins-and-why-css-gapsolves-it-all-2f1262ac7931?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+10 Prisma Transaction Patterns That Avoid Deadlocks - <a href="https://medium.com/@connect.hashblock/10-prisma-transaction-patterns-that-avoid-deadlocks-4f52a174760b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Raj Aryan`**
+✍️ **posted by `Hash Block`**

-<blockquote>Discover how modern CSS simplifies layout spacing with the powerful gap property.
-This article explores the evolution from using…
+<blockquote>Practical Node/TypeScript recipes to keep locks short, rows ordered, and retries safe — without slowing your product.
 Continue reading on Medium »</blockquote>

-<h3>2.
-Sometimes, creativity begins with nothing more than a simple image and a challenge. - <a href="https://medium.com/@succes8or/sometimes-creativity-begins-with-nothing-more-than-a-simple-image-and-a-challenge-7b95b89ec256?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+9 Multi-Region JS Architectures (Minus the Headaches) - <a href="https://medium.com/@bhagyarana80/9-multi-region-js-architectures-minus-the-headaches-f23fde860f77?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Successor`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>I wanted to prove that design isn’t about having the perfect resources.
-It’s about vision, patience, and how you tell the story of a…
+<blockquote>Practical patterns that keep JavaScript apps fast across continents — without giving you a consistency hangover.
 Continue reading on Medium »</blockquote>

-<h3>3.
-Green Coding: 10 Praktik Terbaik untuk Menulis Kode yang Hemat Energi dan Rendah Emisi Karbon - <a href="https://medium.com/@muhammadrifqi1719/green-coding-10-praktik-terbaik-untuk-menulis-kode-yang-hemat-energi-dan-rendah-emisi-karbon-af5e7ec2c77a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Node.js Streams — The Backbone of High-Performance Data Handling  - <a href="https://medium.com/@Sofia07/node-js-streams-the-backbone-of-high-performance-data-handling-4d6f39865424?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Rifqi thufail fahmi`**
+✍️ **posted by `Sofia ✨`**

-<blockquote>By: Muhammad Rifqi Thufail Fahmi
+<blockquote>If you’ve ever built a server that needs to handle large files, live data, or continuous input/output, then you’ve already touched on one…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Bills vs. Falcons live updates: Atlanta takes lead on Michael Penix TD to Drake London - <a href="https://medium.com/@faresmansour1000/bills-vs-falcons-live-updates-atlanta-takes-lead-on-michael-penix-td-to-drake-london-ed3d7d83f849?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+8 Node + WebGPU Uses That Turn Browsers Into Compute - <a href="https://medium.com/@bhagyarana80/8-node-webgpu-uses-that-turn-browsers-into-compute-91bfc979e2f3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Game Over`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>ATLANTA - Just one week ago, the Buffalo Bills were driving down easy street, sitting atop the AFC East as the NFL’s last unbeaten team…
+<blockquote>Practical patterns to push real work to GPUs — securely, privately, and fast — using Node orchestration and WebGPU in the client.
 Continue reading on Medium »</blockquote>

+<br/>
+<h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>5.
-5 HTTP Security Headers that Developers need to know - <a href="https://medium.com/@wanyilee0805/5-http-security-headers-that-developers-need-to-know-21c9ac64e13d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+How to Fix PrimeVue with Nuxt 3 Style Loading Delay - <a href="https://medium.com/@farshidrezaiyan/how-to-fix-primevue-with-nuxt-3-style-loading-delay-88175830a2e6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wan-Yi Lee`**
+✍️ **posted by `farshixpg`**

-<blockquote>What are Security Headers?
+<blockquote>If you’ve used PrimeVue with Nuxt 3, you might have noticed a slight delay in style loading, causing components to appear unstyled briefly…
 Continue reading on Medium »</blockquote>

 <br/>